Denk Mal Am Ort (DMAO) is the personal remembrance of an individual or family persecuted in

 Berlin during the Nazi era.

-This year it falls on 5 / 6 May.
+in Berlin.
+This year it fell on 5 / 6 May.

 The DMAO project was inspired by the OPEN JEWISH HOMES project, initiated by Dutch activist Denise Citroen: Every house has a story to tell and it is good to